oemof/exerpy/docs/api.rst

 =======

 The output of this first module is a JSON file containing all the extracted data and calculated exergy values.
-This file serves as the primary input for the exergy analysis module.
+This JSON file serves as the primary input for the exergy analysis module.

 ******************
 2. Exergy Analysis
 ******************

-The exergy analysis module provides tools for evaluating system performance at both component and system levels.
+The exergy analysis module provides tools for evaluating system performance at both the component and system levels.
 Key capabilities include:

     1. **Exergy Analysis of Components**: Evaluates the exergy destruction and efficiency of individual components within the system.
     2. **Exergy Analysis of the Entire System**: Assesses the overall exergy balance, including the exergy of fuel, product, and losses, to determine system-wide efficiency and irreversibilities.

-The method for performing the exergy analysis is `analyse`.
-This method takes the parsed data as input and conducts the component exergy analysis based on the specified parameters.
+The method used to perform the exergy analysis is `analyse`.
+This method takes the parsed data as input and conducts the component-level exergy analysis based on the specified parameters.

 ======
 Inputs